This profile was current when he was a member of the on-campus Kellogg community.

-Marc Müller is an assistant professor in hydrology and water resources at the University of Notre Dame’s Department of Civil and Environmental Engineering and Earth Science.
+Marc Müller is an associate professor in hydrology and water resources at the University of Notre Dame’s Department of Civil and Environmental Engineering and Earth Science.
 He takes a multidisciplinary approach to studying the interactions between humans and water, particularly in rapidly-changing regions where little data is available.
 His work focuses on new approaches to collecting, analyzing, and disseminating water information, and his research interests include water-related conflicts, surface hydrology, remote sensing, rural electrification, information/data science, applied statistics, and geostatistics.

 Müller has worked in countries including Nepal, Bangladesh, Tanzania, Cambodia, Jordan, and Syria.
 His research has been published in a number of academic journals, and he is a member of the American Geophysical Union, the European Geophysical Union, the International Association of Hydrological Sciences, and the American Association for the Advancement of Science.
 He previously worked as a civil engineer in his native Switzerland.